DavidBuchanan314/rabbit_r1_boot_notes/scripts/webusb/README.md

 Connect to the TCP shell with `rlwrap nc rabbit_ip_here 1337`.
 You won't get a prompt or anything, but if you type in a command and press enter, you should see the results.

-### Persistent ADB
+### Enabling ADB

-The following commands will enable ADB (and developer mode settings) in a way that persists between reboots (and in theory, even between OTA updates)
+The following commands will enable ADB (and developer mode settings) in a way that persists between reboots (and in theory, even between OTA updates).

 ```sh
 pm uninstall --user 0 tech.rabbit.judy